-Design studio Split explore what it means to be from the North with massively ambitious project These Northern Types.
+Design studio Split explore what it means to be from the North with massively ambitious project These Northern Types - including making what's been announced today as the world's largest printing press.

 Lots of planets have a north, to quote Doctor Who, and so do all the lands on our very own world - something which Oli Bentley explores in new book series These Northern Types.